 The 4th annual Children’s Environmental Health Day (CEH Day) on October 10 was a wonderful day of community, and reminded us at the Children’s Environmental Health Network (CEHN) why we do what we do.
 Year-to-year, we continue to see an increase in partnerships and actions taken in support of protecting children’s health.

 With the dedicated help from leaders throughout the country, the governors from Colorado, Idaho, Tennessee, Maryland, Michigan, Massachusetts, and Oregon proclaimed October 10, 2019 as CEH Day, as did the mayors of Austin, TX, New York, NY, Oakland, CA, Omaha, NE, and Orlando, FL.
 We thank our 39 CEH Day partners for helping to grow awareness of the Day and our sponsors for their support!

 CEH Day 2020 will be on October 8.
 Start thinking now about your children’s health-related projects, campaigns, and goals, and how they can be timed to align with CEH Day next year.
-This year 45 entries were posted—by individuals and organizations--to our CEH Day map of events and activities across the country.
+In 2019, 45 entries were posted—by individuals and organizations--to our CEH Day map of events and activities across the country.
 Help us increase this number every year, so that in every community we are building more awareness and taking more actions to safeguard our children’s health and futures.